cornelius-erfort/cornelius-erfort.github.io/_pages/research.md

 1\. **Buying Voter Support for Unpopular Policies: Evidence from German Nuclear Power Plants** <br>with [António Valentim](https://antoniovalentim.github.io), and [Heike Klüver](http://heike-kluever.com/) <br> <a href="https://doi.org/10.31219/osf.io/jnarh" class="btn btn-sm z-depth-0" role="button" rel="external nofollow noopener" target="_blank">Preprint</a>

 <sub>
-**Abstract:** How can governments ensure voters’ support for unpopular policies?
+**Abstract:** How can governments ensure voters' support for unpopular policies?
 Policymakers often have to implement policies that are unpopular in local communities, such as the construction of windmills or nuclear power plants.
 However, little is known about how policymakers can increase local support.
 We argue that perceived economic benefits increase support for otherwise unpopular policies.
 We test our argument by studying the consequences of nuclear power plants on support for the Green Party in Germany, a strong opponent of nuclear energy.
 We collected a novel dataset on the geographic location of nuclear plants and voting records since the 1980s.
 Using difference-in-differences and instrumental variable designs, we find that the opening of nuclear power plants has a negative effect on the vote share of the Greens.
 Additional individual-level panel analyses suggest that this effect is driven by economic considerations.
 Overall, these results are relevant for the study of energy transitions and the design of unpopular policies more generally.
 </sub>

 ## Working Papers